Mahmoud Darwish: "Those Who Pass Between Fleeting Words"

+Israeli curriculum

 In March 2000, Yossi Sarid, the Israeli education minister, proposed that two of Darwish's poems be included in the Israeli high school curriculum.
 Prime Minister Ehud Barak rejected the proposal on the grounds that the time "is not ripe" to teach Darwish in schools.
 It has been suggested that the incident had more to do with internal Israeli politics in trying to damage Prime Minister Ehud Barak's government than with poetry.
 With the death of Darwish, the debate about including his poetry in the Israeli school curriculum was re-opened in 2008.

 "Although it is now technically possible for Jewish students to study Darwish, his writing is still banned from Arab schools.
 The curriculum used in Arab education is one agreed in 1981 by a committee whose sole Jewish member vetoed any works he thought might 'create an ill spirit'."

-Darwish described Hebrew as a "language of love."
-He considered himself to be part of the Jewish civilization that existed in Palestine and hoped for a reconciliation between the Palestinians and the Jews.
-When this happens, "the Jew will not be ashamed to find an Arab element in himself, and the Arab will not be ashamed to declare that he incorporates Jewish elements."

-Political activism

-Darwish was a member of Rakah, the Israeli Communist Party, before joining the Palestine Liberation Organization in Beirut.
-In 1970 he left for Moscow.
-Later, he moved to Cairo in 1971 where he worked for al-Ahram daily newspaper.
-In Beirut, in 1973, he edited the monthly Shu'un Filistiniyya (Palestinian Affairs) and worked as a director in the Palestinian Research Center of the PLO and joined the organisation.
-In the wake of the Lebanon War, Darwish wrote the political poems Qasidat Beirut (1982) and Madih al-zill al'ali (1983).
-Darwish was elected to the PLO Executive Committee in 1987.
-In 1988 he wrote a manifesto intended as the Palestinian people's declaration of independence.
-In 1993, after the Oslo accords, Darwish resigned from the PLO Executive Committee.

-Views on the peace process

-Darwish consistently demanded a "tough and fair" stand in negotiations with Israel.